Welcome!

 His mother.
 Does he grieve?
 Do I?
 For whom?

-My visits with her were a chance for me
+My visits with her were

 To talk about myself, my hopes, my fears